Synagogue Shooting Victim’s Family Decline Meeting With President Trump

 “Everybody feels that they were inappropriate.
 He was blaming the community.”

-Pittsburgh’s mayor, Democrat Bill Peduto, is also no inclined to have Trump visit the city.
+Pittsburgh’s mayor, Democrat Bill Peduto, is also not inclined to have Trump visit the city.
 Although Peduto offered a practical reason: namely, that having a police presence at the funerals scheduled today for some of the victims already strains the city’s police force.
 Having a president in town would just make matters worse.

 “All attention should be on the victims.
 We do not have enough public safety officials to provide enough protection at the funerals and… at the same time draw attention to a potential presidential visit.”

-Regardless, Trump is coming anyway, and Peduto will not be meeting with him.
-Neither will Allegheny County Executive Rich Fitzgerald.
+Regardless, Trump is coming anyway, and Peduto will not be meeting with him and neither will Allegheny County Executive Rich Fitzgerald.

 Pittsburgh Mayor Bill Peduto said that the Trump administration should consider “the will of the families” of those who died — and get in contact with those families first. https://t.co/5Gyzs2EOSZ